suzuki113/SalesforceMemo/README.md

 ## Data Format

-This extension uses Salesforce's "ContentNote" object to store memos.
+By default, this extension uses Salesforce's "ContentNote" object to store memos.
+You can change this in the settings to use other object types like ContentDocument, Task, or a custom object of your choice.

 ## Notes